 - 1. As a general principle, all matters relating to child protection are confidential and should only be shared on a 'need-to-know' basis. - 2.
-The Headteacher or DSL will disclose any child protection related information about a child to other members of staff on a need-to-know basis only, where the receiving member of staff can play an active role in safeguarding that child or supporting their education outcomes. - 3.
+The Headteacher or Designated Safeguarding Lead will disclose any child protection related information about a child to other members of staff on a need-to-know basis only, where the receiving member of staff can play an active role in safeguarding that child or supporting their education outcomes. - 3.
 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 4.
-All staff must be aware that they cannot promise a child that they will keep secrets if doing so might compromise that or another child's safety or wellbeing. - 5.
+All staff must be aware that they cannot promise a child to keep secrets if doing so might compromise that or another child's safety or wellbeing. - 5.
 The intention to refer a child to Children's Social Care will be shared with parents/carers unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, advice should be sought from the Integrated Front Door. - 6.
-KCSiE very clearly outlines the expectations on the DSL in promoting the educational outcomes for children by sharing information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced. - a) KCSiE outlines that the DSL will share information with staff, so they know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort.
-The School will support teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - b) The School will approach the sharing of such information sensitively, in collaboration with the child or young person, parents and carers.
-When supporting the educational outcomes for a child, staff may need to know that the child is or has been supported by safeguarding agencies, but it will often not be necessary to share the details of the actual safeguarding concerns.
+KCSiE very clearly outlines the expectations on our Designated Safeguarding Lead (DSL) in promoting the educational outcomes for children by sharing information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced.
+Our school will follow this guidance. - a) KCSiE outlines that the DSL will share information with staff, so they know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort.
+Our school will support teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - b) Our school will approach sharing of such information sensitively, in collaboration with the child or young person, parents and carers.
+When supporting the educational outcomes for a child staff may need to know that the child is or has been supported by safeguarding agencies, but it will often not be necessary to share the details of the actual safeguarding concerns.